micmejia/bible-dump/AMPC/Matthew/Matt 6.md

-Take care not to do your good deeds publicly _or_ before men, in order to be seen by them; otherwise you will have no reward [[^a]reserved for and awaiting you] with _and_ from your Father Who is in heaven.
+Take care not to do your good deeds publicly _or_ before men, in order to be seen by them; otherwise you will have no reward [reserved for and awaiting you] with _and_ from your Father Who is in heaven.